 NKTR-358 is a potential first-in-class resolution therapeutic that addresses an underlying immune system imbalance in patients with many of these autoimmune conditions.
 It targets the interleukin (IL-2) receptor complex in the body in order to stimulate proliferation of powerful inhibitory immune cells known as regulatory T cells.
 By activating these cells, NKTR-358 can act to bring the immune system back into balance.
 This could lead to a profound clinical impact and healthy organ function in autoimmune conditions.

 In July 2017, Nektar entered into a strategic collaboration with Lilly to develop and commercialize NKTR-358.
 Under the terms of the agreement with Lilly, Nektar will receive an initial payment of $150 million and is eligible for up to $250 million in additional development and regulatory milestones.
 Lilly and Nektar will co-develop NKTR-358 with Nektar responsible for completing Phase 1 clinical development.
 The parties will share Phase 2 development costs 75 percent Lilly and 25 percent Nektar.
 Nektar will have the option to participate in Phase 3 development on an indication-by-indication basis.
 Nektar has the opportunity to receive double-digit royalties that increase commensurate with their Phase 3 investment and product sales.
 Lilly will be responsible for all costs of global commercialization.
 Nektar will have an option to co-promote in the U.S. under certain conditions.

 NKTR-358 is being developed as a once or twice-monthly self-administered injection for a number of auto-immune diseases.
 In March of 2017, Nektar began the first Phase 1 dose-finding trial of NKTR-358 to evaluate single-ascending doses of NKTR-358 in approximately 50 healthy subjects.
-Following that trial, Nektar plans to start a multiple-ascending dose Phase 1 trial around the end of 2017.
+Following that trial, Nektar plans to start a multiple-ascending dose Phase 1 trial in Q2 of 2018.
 The second Phase 1 trial will evaluate NKTR-358 in patients with an autoimmune condition (such as psoriasis or systemic lupus erythematosus (SLE).
 The study will also evaluate the effects of NKTR-358 on disease activity in SLE patients.